Del Pezzo surfaces of Picard number one admitting a torus action: Constructing -surfaces of Picard number one

 Since $h$ doesn't depend on $s_3$, its zero set $V(h) \subseteq \TT^3$ stays invariant.
 Now, $\TT^3 \subseteq Z$ is the acting torus and thus the $\KK^*$-action extends to $Z$, leaving $X$ invariant. \end{example}

-In fact, this introductory example turns out to be the well-known $E_6$-singular cubic surface.
-The following general construction distinguishes the types~(ee) and~(ep); as we will see, the first one admits only isolated $\KK^*$-fixed points, whereas the second one always comes with a curve of $\KK^*$-fixed points.
+In fact, this introductory example turns out to be the well known $E_6$-singular cubic surface; see~\cite[Examples~3.4.3.3, 3.4.4.2, 3.4.4.10 and 5.4.3.5]{ArDeHaLa}.
+The following construction distinguishes the types~(ee) and~(ep); as we will see, the first one admits only isolated $\KK^*$-fixed points, whereas the second one always comes with a curve of $\KK^*$-fixed points.